Frequently asked questions

 We do traditional portraiture at a designated time period within most of our weddings.
 Even the most modern brides still want the heirlooms that family portraiture creates.
 We do not, however, conduct portrait sessions in a traditional way.
 Instead, they are very loose, fun, and show off your personality.
 We will spend only 20 to 45 minutes on any posed photographs out of a typical 8 hour day.

-We shoot digital to imitate film.
+We shoot a combination!
+We love film, and we love digital to imitate film.
 Our Impressionist-inspired lighting techniques in the camera are soft and bright and our images are edited to resemble film.
 The beauty of this digital age allows us to create a film image in a digital camera with advanced editing techniques.

 With the modern digital age we are in, current professional digital cameras are superseding film in their versatility.
-For example: today’s digital cameras can shoot in extreme darkness (a pitch-black wine cave reception) without flash, whereas the highest film grains cannot reach to this level of darkness without being extremely spotty/grainy.
+For example: today’s digital cameras can shoot in extreme darkness (a pitch-black wine cave reception) without flash, whereas the highest film grains cannot reach to this level of darkness.

 Also, you receive more imagery with digital.
 With film, we have to change our film canisters out every 30-35 frames, which slows us down and potentially miss a fleeting, important moment.
 With digital we never have to stop shooting and miss a moment.
 We also provide color and black and white versions of imagery with digital.
 With film, you often only receive a color or black and white version of an image, not both.
 These are just some of the reasons why we love shooting digital to imitate film!